MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/device-control/control-usb-devices-using-intune.md

 7. Click **Create** to save the profile.

-## Allow installation of specific device IDs and setup classes
+## Allow installation of specific device IDs

 Alternatively, you can create a custom profile in Intune and configure [DeviceInstallation](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-deviceinstallation) policies to allow or prevent the installation of specific types of devices.

-### Device installation in Windows
-Windows uses two types of identifiers to control device installation and configuration:
+Windows can use device identification strings to control device installation and configuration.

-- Device identification strings
-- Device setup classes

-#### Device identification strings
 There are two types of device identification strings: hardware IDs and compatible IDs.

 Hardware IDs are the identifiers that provide the most exact match between a device and a driver package.
 The first string in the list of hardware IDs is referred to as the device ID, because it matches the exact make, model, and revision of the device.
 The other hardware IDs in the list match the details of the device less exactly.
 For example, a hardware ID might identify the make and model of the device but not the specific revision.
 This scheme allows Windows to use a driver for a different revision of the device, if the driver for the correct revision is not available.